 The North Carolina Department of Health and Human Services (N.C.
 DHHS) Division of Public Health (DPH) Epidemiology Branch, which is a cooperative partner of the Agency for Toxic Substances and Disease Registry (ATSDR), was asked to conduct a public health assessment (PHA) on the CTS/Mills Gap Road (CTS) site by the North Carolina Department of the Environment and Natural Resources (N.C.
 DENR).
 The local community has expressed concern regarding concentrations of the volatile organic compound trichloroethylene (TCE) found in groundwater and private drinking water wells on and around the CTS site.
-Historical electroplating operations on the CTS property are believed to be the source of the contamination.
+Historical electroplating and associated operations on the CTS property are believed to be the source of the contamination.
 The U.S. Environmental Protection Agency (EPA) and the N.C.
-DENR have on-going investigation and remediation efforts associated with the TCE contamination.
+DENR have ongoing investigation and remediation efforts associated with the TCE contamination.
 The CTS PHA evaluates past and current environmental sampling data and the public health significance of human exposures to contaminants found in environmental media on the site and surrounding properties.
 Groundwater, private well water, sub-surface soils and soil vapors, outdoor air, and residential crawl-space air surveys from homes in the vicinity of the CTS site were evaluated.
+This report discusses environmental samples associated with the site collected from 1990 through August 2008.
+It also discusses private well samples collected through January 2008.
+Discussions of subsequent private well samples are provided in a separate Health Consultation.
 This document discusses the potential public health impacts related to chemicals found at the CTS site and provides recommendations for actions to prevent, reduce, and further identify the possibility of site-related exposures that could result in adverse health effects.